Advertisement

 So, don’t hesitate to get a flu shot if you’re pregnant — as early as possible.

-“The myths you’ve heard about vaccines have put those at greatest risk of getting flu — including people who are pregnant — at huge jeopardy,” says Dr. Goje.
+“The myths you’ve heard about vaccines have put those at greatest risk of getting flu — including pregnant women — at huge jeopardy,” says Dr. Goje.
 “They rely on others to get vaccinated so there will be less influenza overall.”

 Advertisement